jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 This means I have to run ``python3 -m unittest`` for each part of the :ref:`Test Driven Development Cycle<what is the Test Driven Development Cycle?>` or any time there is a code change.

-I do not want to type ``python3 -m unittest`` again, I want the computer to do it for me. :ref:`Would you like to see how to run tests automatically?<how to run the tests automatically>`
+I do not want to type ``python3 -m unittest`` again, I want the computer to do it for me. :ref:`Would you like to see how to run tests automatically?<how to run tests automatically>`

 ----